I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 | Language | Japanese |

-Schedule tasks can be checked and managed from the Claude Desktop sidebar, and manually executed with "Run now."
-After approving Slack MCP tool permissions during the first execution, approval prompts don't appear for subsequent automatic executions.
+Scheduled tasks can be checked and managed from the Claude Desktop sidebar, with manual execution via "Run now."
+After approving Slack MCP tool permissions during the first execution, no approval prompt appears for subsequent automatic executions.

 Handling Private Channels and Slack Connect

 Slack MCP has two search tools: slack_search_public and slack_search_public_and_private.
-When searching private channels or Slack Connect channels, you must use the latter.
-I initially didn't notice this difference, which resulted in 0 search results.
+For private channels or Slack Connect channels, you must use the latter.
+Initially, I wasn't aware of this difference, resulting in 0 search results.

-In active channels, a day's messages may not fit within one search results page (20 items).
-As long as pagination_info returns a cursor, you need to continue fetching the next page.
+In active channels, messages from a single day may not fit into one page of search results (20 items).
+As long as pagination_info returns a cursor, you need to continue retrieving the next page.

-Since there's no point in posting recaps on holidays or days without activity, I configured the system to skip posting when there are 0 human messages (excluding bot messages and automatic notifications).
+There's no point in posting recaps on holidays or days without activity, so if there are 0 human messages (excluding bot messages and automatic notifications), posting is skipped.

 Conclusion

-I created a system that automatically generates daily recaps of Slack channels using Claude Cowork's scheduling feature.
+Using Claude Cowork's scheduling feature, I created a system to automatically generate daily recaps of Slack channels.

-By communicating requirements conversationally and going through cycles of identifying and fixing problems through dry runs, I completed a practical Slack bot without writing a single line of code.
-The issue of "capturing replies to old threads" in particular was something I wouldn't have noticed without actually running a dry test, highlighting the strength of this interactive development process.
+By communicating requirements through dialogue and repeating the cycle of discovering and fixing problems through dry runs a few times, I completed a practical Slack bot without writing a single line of code.
+In particular, the problem of "capturing replies to old threads" was something I wouldn't have noticed without actually doing a dry run, which highlighted the strength of the interactive development process.

-In the future, I'm considering improving recap accuracy (filtering unnecessary information, automatic follow-up of action items, etc.) and expanding to other channels.
+In the future, I plan to consider improving recap accuracy (filtering unnecessary information, automatically following up on action items, etc.) and expanding to other channels.